Helps your body make white blood cells. This will help prevent infections during cancer treatments (chemotherapy).

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows if you are also using lithium (Eskalith®, Lithobid®).

 Warnings While Using This Medicine

-- Check with your doctor right away if you or your child are having a pain in the upper left part of your abdomen (stomach) or at the tip of the left shoulder.
-This could be a symptom of a serious side effect with the spleen.
+- Check with your doctor right away if you have pain in the upper left part of your abdomen (stomach) or in your left shoulder.
+These could be symptoms of a serious side effect with the spleen.